Published By Janet Gershen-Siegel at October 11th, 2017

 Business entities come in several flavors but they are not all the same.
 You cannot just close your eyes and point.
-Instead, you need to take several factors into consideration when selecting a business entity.
+Instead, you need to take several factors into consideration when undergoing a business entity search.
 You want to get this right.
 So this is what to avoid when choosing your business entity.

 Here are some specifics: